onepieceze/easy-netcdf/README.md

 ## Overview
 This repository is an simple Fortran package to using netcdf library.

-Using two open sources code from : [fortran-container](https://github.com/dongli/fortran-datetime.git)
+Using one open sources code from : [fortran-container](https://github.com/dongli/fortran-datetime.git)

 ## Prerequisites:
 Unidata netcdf-fortran library